 Being proponents of multi-cultural education, the Rhythm Project conducts events for young students throughout the Hampton Roads region of Southeastern Virginia; the most significant of which is entitled Rhythm Live!.
 This fully staged production outlining the evolution of Caribbean Steelpan and Calypso music in Trinidad and Tobago is presented annually to an audience of over 1500 elementary through high school students.

-Rhythm Project Director David Longfellow and Associate Director Paul Munzenrider are dedicated to ensuring that the Rhythm Project's mission of multi-cultural artistic excellence and educational outreach is realized.
+Rhythm Project Director David Longfellow, Associate Director Daron Roberts, and Assistant Director Audrey Holden are dedicated to ensuring that the Rhythm Project's mission of multi-cultural artistic excellence and educational outreach is realized.

 For more information on the Rhythm Project, contact David Longfellow at Virginia Arts Festival: 757-282-2823 or email@example.com.